 research

-Google Scholar
+Google Scholar Profile

-My research expereince spans a diverse range of disciplines, from beginning my journey doing research in Numerical Analysis to Number Theory.
+My research experience spans a diverse range of disciplines, from beginning my journey doing research in Numerical Analysis to Number Theory.
 My formative experience as an NIH BP ENDURE fellow at Washington University in St. Louis fundamentally shaped my approach to science by giving me my first oppurtunity to work in an experimental neuroscience laboratory.
 It instilled in me a passion for bridging computational models with experimental work through close collaboration with experimentalists.